RobotCasserole1736/RobotCasserole1736.github.io/covid19.md

  * They exhibit [CDC-defined symptoms of COVID-19](https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html)
  * They receive test results indicating an active COVID-19 infection
- * They have been exposed to an individual with a active COVID-19 infection for more than 30 minutes
+ * They have been exposed to an individual with a active COVID-19 infection for more than 15 cumulative minutes

 Individuals may resume team participation when:

-* 10 days from the onset of symptoms or first exposure AND
+* 5 days from the onset of symptoms or latest exposure AND
 * Fever free for 24 hours without the use of fever reducing medication

 The team reserves the right to perform a temperature check of any member at the warehouse.